sandeep45/club_management_front_end/Sandeep_Readme.md

 converting to base 64
 https://www.base64encode.org/

-happens to be displaying all the members in the UI under a club which has 0 members
+happens to be displaying all the members in the UI under a club which has 0 members - DONE now fetch members of the clubId in URL

-when backend deletes a checkin we need to replace all checkins with new ones.
+when backend deletes a checkin we need to replace all checkins with new ones - DONE done by doing replaceEntity in state than merge state but now we have clubs which have members but the members have been removed as they didnt check in today so when looping over members i am removing the null items